The 20 Greatest Beach Towns in America

 Folly Beach, South Carolina

-The two-dozen bars and restaurants dotting Center Street, Folly’s main drag, welcome the shirtless, shoeless, and thirsty masses on this low-key, six-mile long sandbar.
+The two-dozen bars and restaurants dotting Folly’s main drag, Center Street, welcome the shirtless, shoeless, and thirsty masses on this low-key, six-mile long sandbar.
 Folly's waves are known for their steep drops, drawing surfers from around the state to the island's "Washout" break.
 To lose the crowds, both ends of Folly are nature preserves that harbor endangered seabirds, loggerhead turtles, and bottlenose dolphins aplenty.
-If you've got the stamina to hoof it a half mile beyond where the road ends, the 19th-century, candy cane Morris Island Lighthouse emerges directly from the surf at the island's east end.
-Its namesake island has largely eroded, providing one of Charleston's most iconic views.
+If you've got the stamina to hoof it a half mile beyond where the road ends, the 19th-century, candy cane Morris Island Lighthouse emerges directly from the surf at the island's east end" Its namesake island provides one of Charleston's most iconic views.

-Must eat/drink: Bert's Market is a 24/7 staple on the island ("we may doze, but we never close"), and their Wooden Spoon deli presses a mean panini (go for the turkey with Granny Smith apple and pepper jack).
-By late afternoon, migrate to Surf Bar, where you'll find friendly locals stretched out on the porch with a signature Painkiller cocktail in hand, complete with fresh grated nutmeg over the cool amalgam of pineapple, coconut and spiced rum.
+Must eat/drink: Bert's Market is a 24/7 staple on the island ("we may doze, but we never close"), and their Wooden Spoon deli presses a mean panini.
+By late afternoon, migrate to Surf Bar, where you'll find friendly locals stretched out on the porch with a signature Painkiller cocktail in hand.

-Don't leave without: Walking 1,000 feet out over the ocean on the Folly Beach Pier (note: it'll be closed for renovations over winter 2019).
+Don't leave without: Walking 1,000 feet out over the ocean on the Folly Beach Pier.
 Grab a cocktail from the open-air bar for the stroll or rent a fishing rod and bait from the onsite tackle shop. -- Stratton Lawrence

 Paia, Maui, Hawaii

-A historic plantation village turned surf town on the North Shore, Paia is, well, everything a tiny Hawaiian surf town should be: funky, bohemian, blissfully free of gigantic resorts and over-priced tourist traps.
+A historic village turned surf town, Paia is well, everything a tiny Hawaiian surf town should be: funky, bohemian, and blissfully free of gigantic resorts .
 Most visitors breeze through town on the way to Hana, but sticking around for a night or two at the Paia Inn, mere steps from the sandy shore, has its rewards.
 (For one, you might see Willie Nelson; according to local lore he periodically shows up to play an impromptu show.)
 Browse the art galleries and endearingly hippie-dippie boutiques, take a class at the yoga studio, hit the “secret” clothing-optional beach, or just take advantage of the many prime surfing locales along miles of panoramic coastline.
 Be sure to visit the crystal clear blue waters and scenic beaches of Baldwin Beach Park, just outside town.

 Must eat/drink: The plate lunches at Paia Fish Market (order the ono!), shaved ice and poke from Tobi’s Shave Ice, locally grown produce from Mana Foods, and the smoothies with bee pollen and super fresh acai bowls from Choice Health Bar.